 By this time you will have arrived at the end of Tervuren Park, and can sit on a bench and enjoy the view of Vossem Lake:

-This is where you Tervurenaars will be sorely tempted to follow your customary route and circle around the lake and back to the Bistro Mille.
+This is where you Tervurenaars will be sorely tempted to follow your customary route and circle around the lake and back to a café.
 But don’t!
 It’s time to leave the familiar behind and explore the unfamiliar.
 At post 43, leave the park by the brick gateway and turn immediately right in the direction of post 44.
 This takes you along the side of the park, which is hemmed in by a long brick wall:

 Continue and you will steadily climb up until you reach open countryside: